blairbilodeau/website-files/content/project/arxiv-biorxiv/index.md

 type= "project"

 # Project title.
-title = "An analysis of spatial crime data in Chicago"
+title = "A web scraper to search arXiv and biorXiv"

 # Date this page was created.
-date = 2018-12-19
+date = 2020-05-23

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
 authors = ["Blair Bilodeau"]

 # Abstract.
-abstract = "Final report for STA2101: Methods of Applied Statistics I at the University of Toronto."
+abstract = "Python script to facilitate easy automatic pulling of new papers from Arxiv, Biorxiv, and Medrxiv with custom search features."

 # Project summary to display on homepage.
 summary = ""